-Fordyce granules or Fordyce glands are not a serious threat to our health.
-It is a harmless medical condition, and it may be a marker for the detection of other systemic or general disorders.
-Please read the article to know when to consult your dentist for this condition.
+Fordyce granules are not a serious threat to health.
+It is a harmless medical condition that serves as a marker for detecting other systemic disorders.

 The Fordyce spots are collections of sebaceous glands in our oral cavity.
 Still, its appearance can often be disturbing to a few patients despite these granules being a very common finding in many.
 It is a harmless condition that is visible on the lips or the oral tissues.